Loka: Three lokas

-Bhuloka
+A foundational arrangement of the lokas in Hinduism appear in the Vedic scriptures as trailokya or triloka, or the three realms (or worlds).
+The three worlds refer to: Bhurloka (Earth), Svarga (heaven), and Naraka or Patala (hell or the underworld).

+Bhurloka

-In the Narada Purana, Bhuloka is identified with the planet Earth, the world of human beings.
+In the Narada Purana, Bhurloka is identified with the planet Earth, the world of human beings.
 It is described to be split up into seven regions, referred to as dvipas (islands).
 These regions are known as Jambudvipa, Plakshadvipa, Shalmaladvipa, Kushadvipa, Kraunchadvipa, Shakadvipa, and Pushkaradvipa.
 Of special significance is the Indian subcontinent, referred to as Bharatavarsha, which is a land where the fruits of one's actions allows one passage into either Svarga or Naraka.
-Bhuloka also has seven oceans, namely, Lavana, Ikshu, Sura, Sarpih, Dadhi, Dughdha, and Jala.
+Bhurloka also has seven oceans, namely, Lavana, Ikshu, Sura, Sarpih, Dadhi, Dughdha, and Jala.

 Svarga

 Generally translated as heaven, Svarga is identified with the realm of Indra and the devas in contemporary Hinduism.
 The Vedas offer the reward of Svarga as one's destination for the proper practice of sacrificial rituals on earth.
 In Vedic mythology, Svarga is filled with the nectar of immortality, amrita, with lakes containing lotuses, pools of wine, milk, and ghee, as well as streams that are replete with honey.
 It is abundant with food and refreshments, and equal opportunity is offered to all of its denizens.
 It is described to be an infinite, complete, as well as an immortal realm, offering pleasure to those rare few who are able to ascend to it.
 It is sometimes associated with Pitṛloka, the realm of one's ancestors, but this association is not present in all literature.